 Known for being enormous open-world RPGs, the Witcher video games contain grand overarching storylines with an interesting cast of characters and heavy emphasis placed upon player choice.
 So it’s unsurprising that the video game board game based on the series, The Witcher Adventure Game, chooses to focus on these elements.

 Featuring beloved characters from the video game series such as Dandelion the roguish bard, Yarpen the dwarven mercenary, Triss the sorceress and - of course - Geralt himself, The Witcher Adventure Game drops players into a world stuffed to the brim with monsters and the rewards for killing them.

-Though not a horror board game, The Witcher Adventure Game leans into the dark tone of the video game’s world by having players face off against terrible creatures and dangerous individuals.
+The Witcher Adventure Game leans into the dark and mysterious tone of the video game’s world by having players face off against terrible creatures and dangerous individuals.
 Players can choose to pursue various quests - often involving the slaying of monsters - that they can solve through careful diplomacy or good ol’ fashioned combat.
 As your character grows in strength, they’ll be able to develop their unique abilities down different paths depending upon your preferences.
 For example, Geralt can choose to develop his skills for elixir-making or spell-casting, with both having their own benefits.